tanav2202/BegineerPythonProjects/README.md

          pip install webbrowser
          ```
     - To change text used for spamming edit line 9
-       - change the word to spam to whatever u want
+       - change the word spam to whatever u want
     - To change number of times the text is sent edit line 8
        - change the number 70 to the number of time text will be sent
     - Once you run the program it will open whattsapp web